Tristan Wirfs

 Subscribe now to instantly reveal our take on this news.

-Limited Wednesday
+DNP Wednesday

-Wirfs (shoulder) was limited in Wednesday's practice.
+Wirfs (toe) did not participate in Wednesday's practice.

 ANALYSIS